XucXystDuc2018/WeatherApp/README.md

-# 📝 To-Do List App
+# Weather App

 ## 📌 About the Project

-This **To-Do List App** focuses on creating a functional and well-structured todo list using best practices in:
+This **Weather App** focuses on creating a functional Weather App using best practices in:
-- Project organization
-- JavaScript functionality
-- Front-end development principles

-### 📚 Key Concepts Practiced
-- 🧠 DOM manipulation
-- 🧱 Object-oriented design
-- 💾 Local Storage management
+- 💾 Asynchronous code
-- 📦 Webpack bundling
+- 🗂️ Working with APIs

 ---